minhhoit/yacms/docs/search-engine.rst

 Search API
 ==========

-The main search API is provided by :class:`mezzanine.core.managers\
+The main search API is provided by :class:`Yacms.core.managers\
 .SearchableManager`.
 This is a Django model manager that provides a custom :meth:`.SearchableManager.search` method.
 Adding search functionality to any model is as simple as using the :class:`.SearchableManager` as a